 We don’t know the mechanism for how endorphins help to modulate the immune system.
-What we do know is that endorphin levels are typically lower in people with autoimmune diseases than in people without them, and that LDN increases endorphin levels and reduces inflammation, which results when the immune system attacks health cells in the body.
+What we do know is that endorphin levels are typically lower in people with autoimmune diseases than in people without them and that LDN increases endorphin levels and reduces inflammation, which results when the immune system attacks healthy cells in the body.

 Naltrexone seems to benefit some patients more than others.
 Those who benefit most are those who have reported muscle aches, joint pains, restless sleep, mold exposure, and Hashimoto’s thyroiditis.
 Among patients who experience improvement, the benefits are often dramatic.

 LDN is not FDA-approved for autoimmunity, so you cannot get it at conventional pharmacies.
 If we determine LND is the right for your individual treatment plan, we will use a compounding pharmacy to fill your prescription.

 Once prescribed, it’s best to take LDN at 9 p.m.
 Why?
 Because your endorphin levels are typically highest from 3 a.m. to 4 a.m.
 Taking the medication at 9 p.m. gives it enough time to bind to your opioid receptors, so when your endorphin level is highest, your brain is tricked into thinking the level is too low, and it signals for the production of more endorphins.
 The increase in endorphins helps to modulate immune system function.

 At BioDesign Wellness Center, when we use LDN, it’s always alongside our 30-day Autoimmune Solution, which helps to restore your immune system naturally, using dietary and lifestyle changes.
 By addressing the root cause, you can reverse your condition and prevent another one from developing.

 Our Autoimmune Solution is a three-part protocol consisting of the following: